South America is disadvantaged by a daunting gender gap in digital skills.

 But most importantly, the client has helped us prove that social impact initiatives — especially those that encourage women to take up technology roles — can result in creative and innovative ideas that have real-world benefits.

 With a DDP approach, innovation teams can experiment with start-up technologies in multiple composable sub-systems over time, exposing key pockets of value.

-As for our first cohort – they were able to prove the impact hard work, diversity and trust can have on digital disruption and new ways of working.
+As for our first cohort: they were able to prove the impact that hard work, diversity and trust can have on digital disruption and new ways of working.
 Having graduated from our CO:DE academy, they are now actively looking for junior positions in software development, UX and product design.

-We sincerely hope this experience will encourage organisations and industries to guarantee that innovation and progress happens in the right way.
-And inspire other women to find their voice in STEM and shrink the gender skills gap in Latin America.
+We sincerely hope this experience will encourage organizations and industries to guarantee that innovation and progress happens in the right way.
+We also hope to inspire other women to find their voice in STEM, and shrink the gender skills gap in Latin America.